 Then there is the literary branch, which Bennett calls ‘the higher branch’:

 This branch merges with the lower in the person of the “descriptive reporter”, who may be a genius with the wages of an ambassador, like the late GW Steevens, or a mere hack who describes the Lord Mayor’s procession and writes “stalwart emissaries of the law” when he means policemen.
 It includes, besides the aristocracy of descriptive writing, reviews, dramatic and other critics, financial experts, fashion-writers, paragraphists, miscellaneous contributors regular and irregular, assorted leader-writers, assistant editors and editors.

 I had to look up GW Steevens, the ‘genius with the wages of an ambassador’.
 He hasn’t altogether vanished into obscurity, which in today’s terms means that there is a Wikipedia article about him.
 From this I learned ‘he was the most famous war correspondent of his time’, covering wars in Sudan and South Africa.
 I also had to look up the term ‘paragraphist’.
-The Oxford English Dictionary gives the definition as ‘A journalist (usually freelance) who writes newspaper paragraphs’.
+The Oxford English Dictionary gives the following definition: ‘A journalist (usually freelance) who writes newspaper paragraphs’.
 I may be mistaken but I don’t think this journalistic niche exists any more.
 Still it’s interesting that it was once a source of income for freelancers.

 The highest journalistic post in the kingdom is reputed to be worth three thousand a year, an income at which scores of lawyers, grocers, bishops, music-hall artistes, and novelist would turn up their noses.